Kirsty Knight (Shortland Street): Reception

 In 2002, a list compiled by The New Zealand Herald listed Kirsty as the 8th best character ever to feature on the show.
 Dotchin received two nominations in the New Zealand Film and TV Awards, one in 1994 and another in 1997.
 Former Shortland Street producer, Tony Holden praised Dotchin, stating; "The issue of stardom is one of publicity and hype and b***, but the issue of what actually makes an actor loved by an audience has got very much to do with the heart and that magic behind the eyes.
 That girl’s got it."
 Dotchin received a lot of fan mail, stating in 1996; "Because Kirsty is such a loyal friend I get a lot of letters from teenagers having problems, including several from England.
 I think they can relate to Kirsty and they're interested in how she deals with her problems."

 The rape storyline pitch was at the time so controversial, international executives worried it would "sully" the character of Kirsty.
 The storyline of Kirsty discovering her lost engagement ring inside a fish prompted Listener television reviewer Diana Wichtel to award it the "Most Improbable Storyline" in her 15-year reviewing of the show.
-While Kirsty and Lionel's romance is remembered as one of the most notable storylines to ever feature on the soap.
+Kirsty and Lionel's romance is remembered as one of the most notable storylines to ever feature on the soap.
 Kirsty left behind a legacy, with the "blonde bombshell" archetype quickly being filled by Minnie after Kirsty's departure.
 In 2012, the character was named as one of the standout characters of the show's first 20 years.